etendosoftware/docs/compiled_docs.md

 There are some important things to note:

   * A Dataset belongs to a module, so modules can add Datasets and define their own Datasets.
-  * Data Access Level: filters the tables which can be selected for this dataset, only tables with the set data access level can be included in the data set (see  _Data Access Level_ section for more information).
+  * Data Access Level: filters the tables which can be selected for this dataset, only tables with the set data access level can be included in the data set.

 #####  Reference Data

-The reference data is packaged, distributed and installed together with the program code implementation of the module.
+The reference data is published, distributed and installed together with the program code implementation of the module.

 In Etendo, the concept of reference data is generalized and any data